tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 flight of messages.
 If the implementation has received one or more ACKs (see {{ack-msg}}) from the peer, then it SHOULD omit any messages or message fragments which have already been ACKed.
-Once the messages have been sent, the implementation then enters the FINISHED state if this is the last flight in the handshake.
-Or, if the implementation expects to receive more messages, it sets a retransmit timer and then enters the WAITING state.
+Once the messages have been sent, the implementation then sets a retransmit timer and enters the WAITING state.

 There are four ways to exit the WAITING state: